dhicks6345789/docs-to-markdown/README.md

 ## Requirements
 This utility is written in Python 3.
 It depends on Pandas and Numpy Python modules, which should be installable via Pip.

 DocsToMarkdown depends on the Ruby-based utility Pandoc, version 2.7 or higher, released Monday, 4th March 2019.
-Earlier versions (as packaged in Debian 9 "Stretch" repositories, for instance) have a bug which stops them parsing DOCX files created with Office 365.
+Earlier versions (as packaged in Debian 9 "Stretch" / Debian 10 "Buster" repositories, for instance) have a bug which stops them parsing DOCX files created with Office 365 - probably best to install the [latest version](https://pandoc.org/installing.html).

 ## Installation
 Clone the Git repository or just download the docsToMarkdown.py file.